Changissnz/nu_merchant_principal/README.md

 The vulture, as the protector, in this brief abstract of standard cryptographic practice, is far from how the literal vulture operates.
-But information security practices usually do depend on protecting a spectator of sorts, including the possessor/narrator of information and the devices responsible for containing that information, so this description of the metaphorical vulture-protector is a fitting analogy for activity in that realm.
+But information security practices could mean to protect a spectator of sorts, including the possessor/narrator of information and the devices responsible for containing that information, so this description of the metaphorical vulture-protector is a fitting analogy for activity in that realm.
 Like the Game of Telephone, very well-known to many areas of the